 - Finally, the plaintiff must link the defendant’s negligence to the plaintiff’s claimed damages.
 This means proving the damages only occurred due to the defendant’s negligence or would not have occurred but for the defendant’s negligence.

-An experienced Mankato personal injury attorney can review the details of your claim and determine its validity.
+An experienced Fairmont personal injury attorney can review the details of your claim and determine its validity.
 This may require confirming statements from witnesses, gathering necessary documentation such as police reports or medical reports associated with the plaintiff’s claim, or submitting subpoenas for vital evidence like traffic camera footage or CCTV footage from a private business or residence.